tpcyprianos/reproducibility-research/README.md

 * /deliver - The executable paper and experiment's codes
 * /dev - Codes and notebooks used during the experiment
 * /figures - Figures used on research
-* /utils - Some recommendations and [Best Practices](utils/Best Practices.ipynb) about the process of research
+* /utils - Some recommendations about the process of research in a Best Practices file

 ## Development Environment
 Before to start the experiment, make sure your setup is according to what is describe here.